 So, if you have a small team, don't want to spend anything at all on project management, and want the most features, then Jira is your way to go.

-Trello is more flexible than Jira and will have you up and running quickly, but it just doesn't have the range of features Jira does which make it the better option for larger teams.
+Trello is more flexible than Jira and will have you up and running quickly, but it just doesn’t have the range of features Jira does, which makes it the better option for larger teams.

 On Jira's Enterprise plan, you'll have access to centralized security controls, user subscriptions, and Atlassian's powerful data analytics tools, as well as 24/7 Enterprise support.

-Jira's integration with Confluence, plus its document templates under the Pages tab, provides easy ways to add necessary documents to a project.
-It also supports helpful features such as “at mentions”, which can draw a colleague's attention to a document.
-Jira supports nearly 2,000 app integrations created by third parties, while Confluence has about 874.
+Jira’s integration with Confluence, plus its document templates under the Pages tab, provides easy ways to add necessary documents to a project.
+It also supports helpful features such as “at mentions,” which can draw a colleague’s attention to a document.
+There are thousands of apps on the Atlassian marketplace for Jira customers, of which 720 are free for up to 10 users, including Google Drive and Docs for Jira.

 Trello can still be used by large businesses and teams to manage projects – and its enterprise plan is one of the cheapest around – but it's still a more basic program that teams with complex project needs are likely to find more limiting than Jira.